-The next trainings are being hosted at the University of Wisconsin-Madison January 8-12, 2018 and at University of Connecticut in Storrs, Connecticut July 2018.
+The next trainings are being hosted at University of Connecticut in Storrs, Connecticut July 16-20, 2018 and at the University of Wisconsin-Madison January 2019.
 The application deadline to be considered to teach during the 2018-2019 academic year is May 15, 2018.
 However, as we review applications on a rolling basis, we recommend applying as early as possible to ensure space is available in the training.
 Last year, the training was full prior to the deadline.
 Applicants may qualify to waive the in-person training if they meet our other requirements and participate in remote training through group calls.

-United Kingdom, Ireland & Spain – If your school is located in the United Kingdom, Ireland, or Spain, please contact us here as the application and training process are different.
+United Kingdom, Ireland, Portugal, & Spain – If your school is located in the United Kingdom, Ireland, Portugal, or Spain, please contact us here as the application and training process are different.

 We would like to thank the VWR Foundation, the American Society for Microbiology, and the University of Connecticut for generously supporting our training.